 Through Regulation EU No 1025/2012, the three European Standardisation Organisations (CEN, CENELEC and ETSI) are recognised as organisations that may be mandated to produce European harmonised standards in support of sectoral harmonised product legislation or for specific policy purposes.
 The Regulation aims to modernise and improve the European standards setting, to make it faster and, at the same time, more inclusive.
 It opens up for standardisation requests from the EU and EFTA in the area of services and facilitate the participation of specific stakeholder representation in the development in European standards (Annex III Organisations).

 The Product Liability Directive sets out uniform rules of liability to ensure a high level of consumer protection against damage caused to health or property by defective products marketed within the EEA.
-This Directive has been incorporated into Annex III of the EEA Agreement, which is dealt with by the Expert Group on Product Safety, Market Surveillance and Product Liability.
+This Directive has been incorporated into Annex III of the EEA Agreement.

 Further information and resources: